 Morphine is an opioid drug that is manufactured from the poppy plant.
 It has been around for centuries, and it was developed as an alternative to opium.
-It was used in surgeries to lessen the pain experienced before anesthesia was available.
+Originally, it was used in surgeries to lessen the pain experienced before anesthesia was available.
 During the Civil War, many soldiers took this drug to help with intense pain from the loss of limbs and other severe injuries.
 The drug was highly addictive and the addiction became known as “Soldiers Disease.”
-Even though the drug lost favor as other less addictive drugs were introduced, it’s still in use today for pain relief and other situations.
+Even though the drug lost favor as other less addictive drugs were introduced, it’s still in use today for pain relief.

 Heroin is developed similarly to morphine, and it was first used to treat an addiction to the drug.
 However, it was soon found to be just as addictive and other treatments had to be used.
 Relapse rates are highest among morphine users of all addictive substances.